 Each part of the Milankovitch Cycle can affect climate in different ways.
 Eccentricity affects the Earth’s temperature, axial tilt affects seasonal extremes, and precession affects the timing of these seasons.
 Eccentricity happens on 100,000-year cycles, while changes in axial tilt occur in 41,000-year cycles.
 Changes in precession occur the most frequently, but that’s still a 28,000-year cycle!

-Why are climate normals averaged over a 30-year period?
+Why are climate normals averaged over 30 years?

 Climate normals are the average weather conditions over a particular period, and we can use them to help us understand how the climate has changed over time.
 Meteorologists use 30 years to calculate climate normals because it’s long enough to include a wide range of weather conditions and smooth out extreme cold and heat.